McCabe revved up for Amateur Motocross Championship

 With the help of his parents and other sponsors, Zaydon has had the opportunity to win multiple races the past couple of years and competes nearly every weekend at Hawkeye Downs, Cedar Rapids, and other surrounding tracks.

 The McCabes, including older sisters Presley and Kinley, will be camping onsite at the Ranch.
-The race runs June 30 to August 3.
 While competition is the name of the camp, participants and families will have the opportunity to participate in many non-racing evening events as well.

 Megan explained that qualifying for the big event this year was a little different than in the past.